Conner Weigman: Early life

 Weigman was rated a five-star recruit and committed to play college football at Texas A&M after considering offers from Arkansas, Baylor, Florida, Oklahoma, and Texas.
 He was also considered one of the best baseball prospects in Texas and announced his intention to play for the Texas A&M Aggies baseball team as a shortstop.

 College career

+Texas A&M

 Weigman joined the Texas A&M Aggies as an early enrollee in January 2022.
 He also withdrew his name from the 2022 Major League Baseball draft.
 Weigman ultimately decided against playing baseball in order to participate in spring practices.
 Weigman entered his true freshman season as Texas A&M's third-string quarterback with the intention of redshirting the year.
 Weigman made his first collegiate start in week 9 against no. 15 Ole Miss, finishing 28-of-44 for 338 yards and four touchdowns in the 28–31 loss.
+He started Texas A&M's final four games and finished the season with 896 passing yards and eight touchdown passes.

+In 2023, Weigman was named the Aggies' starting quarterback entering his sophomore season after competing with Max Johnson during preseason training camp.
+Weigman started the first four games until suffering a season-ending foot injury.

+On December 3, 2024, Weigman announced that he would enter the transfer portal.

+Houston

+On December 11, 2024, Weigman announced that he would transfer to Houston.